geodesign/django-raster/README.rst

 Asynchronous parsing with Celery
 --------------------------------
 Note that for large rasters this parsing step might take a while, so your html request might time out.
-It is therefore recommented to use `Celery <http://celeryproject.org/>`_ in combination with django-raster.
+It is therefore recommended to use `Celery <http://celeryproject.org/>`_ in combination with django-raster.

 To use celery for the raster parsing step, which is triggered automatically after saving RasterLayer instances, add the following setting to your django settings file::